“Motivation is overvalued. Environment often matters more.” – James Clear

 Every locker room has a motivational quote plastered on the wall.

-YouTube has enough motivational pump-up videos and speeches to last a lifetime.
+YouTube has enough motivational pump-up videos and speeches to play for a lifetime.

 Twitter and Facebook are flooded with motivational clichés.